Docaro

 Governs negotiated indirect cost rates and applies to independent contractors in government contracts.

-When should you use an Independent Contractor Agreement?
+When should you use an Independent Contractor Agreement in the US?

 When should you avoid using this type of agreement?